-- 3.10 All construction noise monitoring was conducted as scheduled in the reporting month. - 3.11 The Baseline Noise Level and the Noise Limit Level at the designated noise monitoring station are presented in Table 3.4.
+- 3.10 All construction noise monitoring was conducted as scheduled in the reporting month.
+The monitoring schedule for the reporting month is shown in Appendix D. - 3.11 The Baseline Noise Level and the Noise Limit Level at the designated noise monitoring station are presented in Table 3.4.